Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: The Riemannian Structure of the Density Manifold

-\section{The Riemannian structure of the density manifold}
+\section{The Riemannian Structure of the Density Manifold}

 In this section, we review the infinite-dimensional geometry of the space of positive smooth probability densities \cite{L1988,BBM2016}.
-We give examples like the Fisher-Rao or Wasserstein metric, define a particular notion of geodesics, and show how to obtain these geodesics by solving a gradient flow with respect to a linear functional.
+We give examples such as the Fisher-Rao or Wasserstein metric, define a notion of geodesics, and show how these geodesics can be obtained by solving a gradient flow with respect to a linear functional.

-The set of smooth positive probability densities on a compact $n$-dimensional Riemannian manifold $(M, \langle \cdot, \cdot \rangle)$ without boundaries equipped with its volume measure $\mu_g$,
+The set of smooth positive probability densities on a compact $n$-dimensional Riemannian manifold $(M, \langle \cdot, \cdot \rangle, g)$ without boundaries equipped with its volume measure $\mu_g$,

-with the tangent space at $\mu \in P_+^{\infty}(M)$ being
+with the tangent space at $\rho \in P_+^{\infty}(M)$ being